 To configure the app settings, the owner needed to scan the QR code (which was a unique identifier) on the charger and connect the controller to the Internet.
-The owners’ available features were to monitor the charger via the app (whether it is plugged in or not, charges a car or not), to share the rights to charge a car for other users, and remove the user if needed.
+The owners’ available features were to monitor the charger via the app (whether it is plugged in or not, charges a car or not), to share the rights to charge a car for other users and remove the user if needed.

 During development, our IoT engineers faced the challenge of removing the logging process on the controller’s SDK to make the interaction with the app easier for users.
-To get in advance the charger’s ID without logging procedures, our specialists had improved and adjusted the SDK code by changing the limitations of the existing solution to the clients’ needs.
+To get in advance the charger’s ID without logging procedures, our specialists improved and adjusted the SDK code by changing the limitations of the existing solution to the client’s needs.

-As a result, the users could control their charger remotely with the ability to turn it on/off, configure the power of the charger, switch between available chargers (if there are a few of them).
+As a result, the users could control their charger remotely with the ability to turn it on/off, configure the power of the charger, and switch between available chargers (if there are a few of them).
 The app appeared to be one of the good IoT use cases in the automotive industry that contributed to the electric car charger sales: now it has 10,000+ downloads on the App Store and Google Play Store.